justincbagley/piranha/MAGNET-0.1.6/README.md

 :computer: MAGNET focuses on allowing users to automate the workflow necessary for quickly estimating many gene trees for many loci on their local machine.

-:thumbsup: No special hardware or setup is necessary, unless the user is interested in estimating gene trees on a remote supercomputing cluster.
-In that case, the user is referred to the c-MAGNET or "cluster MAGNET" software repository (https://github.com/justincbagley/c-MAGNET/; under development).
+:thumbsup: No special hardware or setup is necessary, unless the user is interested in estimating gene trees on a remote supercomputing cluster (See below). <!--In that case, the user is referred to the c-MAGNET or "cluster MAGNET" software repository (https://github.com/justincbagley/c-MAGNET/; under development).-->

 ## SOFTWARE DEPENDENCIES